 Superannuation Guarantee (SG) legislation requires all employers to make super contributions for employees who:

-- Work casual basis, part time or full time;
+- work on a casual basis, part time or full time

 - are paid $450 or more (before tax) in a calendar month.

 As an employers, you must pay SG contributions for employees into a super fund by the quarterly due dates: